naoina/kocha/docs/session.md

 }
 ```

-Also Session has the `Clear` method that clear the all data from session.
+Also Session has `Clear` method that clear all data from the session.

 ```go
 func (c *Root) Get() kocha.Result {